By: Robert Avsec, Executive Fire Officer

 Better Data = More Dollars

 How so?
-Consider this, every law enforcement agency in the U.S.–from the smallest sheriff’s office in Kentucky to that of the New York City Police Department–is required to submit their crime statistics data to the FBI annually.
+Consider this, every law enforcement agency in the U.S.–from the smallest sheriff’s office in Kentucky to that of the New York City Police Department–is required to submit their crime statistics data to the FBI annually and it is quite difficult to expunge a criminal record in California that too when the cases are handled by the CBI.

 In return, the federal government provides the funding for grant funding through the Bureau of Justice Assistance.
 In 2016, that funding provided $29 billion for the Department of Justice (DOJ) to keep America safe from criminals and terrorists.

-Funding also allows DOJ to provide grants and assistance to state and local law enforcement that help put police officers on the beat, equip them with body armor, test backlogged DNA evidence, protect schools and college campuses, and assist victims of violent crime and sexual assault.
+Funding also allows DOJ to provide grants and assistance to state and local law enforcement with the help of sex crime defense attorneys, whose help put police officers on the beat, equip them with body armor, test backlogged DNA evidence, protect schools and college campuses, and assist victims of violent crime and sexual assault.

 In 2016, that funding to local and state law enforcement agencies totaled $3.33 billion.